My spiritual journey

 I’ve recently decided to share some things about my spiritual journey.

 I was born and raised a Mormon.
 At the age of seventeen, I had my first real, personal “testimony-building” experience.
 Since then, I have been a faithful, devoted member of the church.
-My experience in the church has been overwhelmingly positive and I have loved it.

 Over the past three years or so, I have experienced some very deep spiritual experiences that have been equal parts strangely disorienting and deeply comforting, utterly terrifying and profoundly enlightening, agonizingly painful and thoroughly healing.

 Things have been revealed to me that cannot be fully taught or explained, but only experienced for oneself.

 As a result of these experiences, at this point in my life I no longer identify as a Mormon.
 This is my attempt to explain why.